sapcc/keppel/docs/drivers/account-management-basic.md

 ## Configuration file syntax

-The configuration file must be formatted in YAML.
+The configuration file must be formatted in JSON.
 The following fields are valid inside the configuration file:

 | Field | Explanation |